Lw-wells/MyFlutter_Dvlpt/README.md

              Introduction to Flutter
 Objective:

 Gain an understanding of Flutter, its benefits, and get started with setting up the Flutter SDK.

 Learn to create simple UI elements using Flutter widgets.
-Outcomes
-By the end of this session, learners should be able to:
-● Explain what Flutter is and its benefits for cross-platform development.
-● Set up the Flutter SDK and development environment.
-● Build simple stateless widgets to create a basic UI.
-Duration: 105 minutes
-Lesson Outline:

 1. What is Flutter?
 (20 minutes)
 Introduction to Flutter:
 ● What Flutter is: A framework for building natively compiled applications for mobile, web, and desktop from a single codebase.

 ● How it works: The architecture of Flutter — from widgets to the rendering engine.
-●

 ● Real-Time Examples: Show how Flutter helps in rapid prototyping and beautiful UIs.

 Benefits of Flutter:
 ● Cross-Platform Development: One codebase for Android, iOS, and even web applications.